hadron-project/hadron/README.md

 ##### cluster
 A grouping of nodes working together.
 Clustering is natively supported by this system.
 Clustering is dynamic and there are a few different options available for automatic cluster formation.

-The cluster may span multiple geographic regions, and streams may be tagged to correspond with these geographic regions.
-L3-L4 coordination should be employed for clients to target the regions that they are interested in to maximize throughput and reduce latency.

-Members of the cluster will forward requests to other nodes as needed for reads on streams which the receiving node does not replicate.
-For write operations, the request will be forwarded to the master for the target stream's region.

 ##### message
 A message is a structured blob of data inbound to or outbound from a stream.